GoogleCloudPlatform/jenkins-gcp-leader/README.md

 # Backup and Restore
 The image includes a job to perform backups to Google Cloud Storage.
 You must modify the job to include the name of your GCS bucket if you wish to perform backups.

-To restore from an existing backup stored in a GCS bucket, launch the container with an environmetn variabled named GCS_RESTORE_URL that points to the backup (including the gs:// scheme).
+To restore from an existing backup stored in a GCS bucket, launch the container with an environment variable named GCS_RESTORE_URL that points to the backup (including the gs:// scheme).
 For example:

 ```shell
 docker run --name jenkins \